Did you know that your version of Internet Explorer is out of date?

 Internet Explorer 10, Firefox, Chrome, or Safari.

-Lisa Loeb is a touring artist, author and philanthropist who started her career with the platinum-selling Number 1 hit song “Stay (I Missed You)” from the film Reality Bites.
+Dallas native Lisa Loeb is a GRAMMY™ Award-winning singer songwriter, touring musician and philanthropist who started her career with the platinum-selling hit song “Stay (I Missed You)” from the film Reality Bites.
 A trailblazing independent artist, Lisa was the first pop musician to have a Number 1 single while not signed to a recording contract.
-She followed that remarkable feat with the hit singles "Do You Sleep," "I Do" and "Let's Forget about It ” and the albums Cake and Pie and No Fairy Tale.
-Her albums Tail and Firecracker were both certified Gold.
+She followed that remarkable feat with several hit singles and six albums, two of which were certified gold.

 If you can’t wait to share your childhood favorites with your kids, turn up your speakers.
 People"